 As part of TestBash Brighton week we have TestBash Essentials, TestBash Workshops and TestBash conference tickets to choose from.
 Plus, we are now offering childcare for the 3 days.
 Have a peek to see what interests you and your team!

 This year it's a 3-day event with an additional pre-event course.

 For the pre-event course, we will be hosting the 3-day ‘Automation in Testing’ course with Richard Bradshaw and Mark Winteringham.

 Day 1 is a single-track conference, TestBash Essentials, focused on bringing testing knowledge and experience to those that would benefit from it, but may not necessarily be an expert in it (yet).

 Day 2 is a workshop day, with 10 half-day workshops and a 2 talk tracks.

 Day 3 is a single-track conference, TestBash, consisting of 9 talks.

 On Saturday, we will be hosting a Open Space event.

-On all the days, you can expect a wonderful community to come together in a friendly, professional and safe environment.
+On all the days, you can expect a wonderful community to come together in a friendly, professional and safe environment to discuss and share knowledge on all things software testing.
 We think you will feel at home when you arrive!